Charging Comparison

 Which One Should You Choose?

-The Toyota bZ4X has the higher peak DC speed at up to 150 kW, but the Alfa Romeo Junior Elettrica actually finishes the 10-80% charge faster at approximately 27 minutes versus approximately 29 minutes.
-That is because the Alfa Romeo Junior Elettrica has a smaller battery to fill.
-On road trips, time at the plug matters more than peak power.
+The Toyota bZ4X has the higher published DC figure at up to 150 kW, but the Alfa Romeo Junior Elettrica has the shorter published charge time at approximately 27 minutes versus approximately 29 minutes.
+On road trips, published stop time matters more than the headline kW number alone.

-For AC charging (home wallboxes, workplace chargers, and public street chargers), the Toyota bZ4X supports up to 22 kW, compared to 11 kW for the Alfa Romeo Junior Elettrica.
-In Europe, many public chargers are 22 kW AC, so this difference can mean charging roughly twice as fast at those locations.
+For AC charging (home wallboxes, workplace chargers, and public street chargers), the Toyota bZ4X supports up to 22 kW, compared to up to 11 kW for the Alfa Romeo Junior Elettrica.
+In Europe, many public chargers are 22 kW AC, so this difference can matter at those locations if the higher AC figure is fitted on the car you buy.

 If you mostly charge at home or at work and care more about daily driving costs, the Alfa Romeo Junior Elettrica is the more efficient choice at 159 Wh/km.
 Lower consumption means lower electricity bills over time.